 Additionally, it will be easier for you to see if a driver is adjusting for you.
-For example, many drivers will move over slightly to give you extra space if there aren’t any cars on the other side.
+For example, many drivers will, if possible, move over to give you extra space.

 Because you and the driver are looking at one another, you are able to see if a driver has made eye contact with you and knows that you’re there.
 Many countries, states, and cities require runners and pedestrians to run against traffic because of the substantial safety benefits.